acec2127/dose_reduction_et/README.md

 ```
 torchrun --standalone --nproc_per_node=2 generate.py -cn=config_phantoms_0
 ```
 In the sampling sub-config dictionnary you'll need to input the seed numbers you'll want to use to generate samples.
 This will generate several random number generators, one for every generated samlples.
 It ensures samples are sampled from a different "reality".
 Seeds are given in parse-int list format, i.e. '0-63' for the first 64 seeds.
 You'll also find the option to make sampler stochastic or deterministic depending on the value of 'S\_churn' (see EDM paper for more details and the comments in the config file uploaded in the repository).
 Finally if you want the ouput file to be saved as images, use option "is\_image: True" in the config file and find the images in folder "out" (or the name specified in "outdir").
 Otherwise the file will be saved in a npz file, with inside array "images" of dimensions N x H X W, where N is the total number of generated images and array "cond\_images" of same dimensions, which are the corresponding low-dose images, and H and W depends on the resolution you working off.
-When "is\_image"  is false we assumed images have only one channel dimension (in fact I think this option only work with the conditional diffusion model, need to check for the unconditional one sorry).
+When "is\_image"  is false we assumed images have only one channel dimension.